uyuni-project/inter-server-sync/README.md

 `inter-server-sync -h`

 ## Known limitations
+- Source and target servers need to be on the same version.
 - Export and import organization should have the same name.
 - Export folder needs to be sync by hand to the target server.